Friends of The Mad River

 Ira Shadis grew up in the arms of the Winooski River; home up in the headwaters, school on the main stem, and summer days swimming in the Mad.
 His professional life has focused on the cross section of environmental stewardship, education, and communication.
 These days he focuses on turning the Mad River Watershed into a sponge and building resilience into the landscape.

-Lisa Koitzsch
+Lisa Koitzsch (she/her)

 Picture